canh25xp/Advance/Problems/Visit_Department/README.md

 Jang always comes to work at time 0, but Kang comes at another time later than time 0.
 You also have to report the same type of contents for Kang.

-If Kang�s arrival time is 4, answers related to him is computed exactly the same principle as  Jang�s except he starts working 4 minutes later than Jang; in this case with Fig. 2, Kang stays at dept. 1 from time 4 to time 13 while Jang stays at dept. 1 from time 0 to time 9.
+If Kang's arrival time is 4, answers related to him is computed exactly the same principle as  Jang�s except he starts working 4 minutes later than Jang; in this case with Fig. 2, Kang stays at dept. 1 from time 4 to time 13 while Jang stays at dept. 1 from time 0 to time 9.

 ## Input